|MCC (Mobile country code)

 - 30 characters per variable including the spaces and the content templates can be registered with variables in GSM (English) characters and in Unicode (for local dialect characters).

-- If it is more than 30, you will need to add more variables but maximum 2 non-consecutive variables are allowed in total.
+- If it is more than 30, you will need to add more variables but a maximum of 2 non-consecutive variables are allowed in total.

 Registering for DLT (Domestic Customers Only)